sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/2000 - field-query-object/1300 - types.md

 Recognizes names of the formats below, and variant representations of these elements such as abbreviations.

-\- first last
+- first last
-\- first1 last1 and first2 last2
+- first1 last1 and first2 last2
-\- last, first1 and first2
+- last, first1 and first2
-\- first1 and first2 last
+- first1 and first2 last
+- first1 last1, first2 last2,... firstN, lastN

 For example: